ANLAB-KAIST/usnetd/README.md

     ip link set enp1s0f0 promisc on
     dmesg | tail # to check for errors and see that flow control is disabled

 The usnetd service assumes running as root and does not yet drop privileges but actually just access to `/dev/netmap` is needed and creation of `/run/usnetd.socket` with an optional `chown` call to change the group.
+Macvtap needs calls to the `ip` command to set up interfaces and access to `/dev/tapX`.
+The host kernel NIC access as virtual TAP device needs access to /dev/net/tun.
-Because DHCP packets are not yet recognized, run DHCP before you start usnetd.
+Because the IP for the virtual TAP device is copied from the original interface, run DHCP before you start usnetd if netmap is missing.

 To start it, either provide at least the `INTERFACES` environment variable or write it to a configuration file which is an optional program argument.
 Other variables can be set to configure a static netmap pipe or forwarding of a SSH port for the kernel as long as you just want to try usnetd.